jamiew/buynow-screensaver-mac/README.md

 A macOS recreation of the classic **BUY NOW** screensaver by [Ficus Kirkpatrick](http://toastycode.com/besavers/) for BeOS.

-Original screensaver from the BeOS screensaver collection.
-This is a tribute to [BeOS](https://en.wikipedia.org/wiki/BeOS), the multithreaded operating system developed by Be Inc. in the 1990s.
+It has a dark blue background and white text.

 ![Screenshot](screenshot.gif)

-## Features

-- Dark blue background with white "BUY NOW" text
-- Flashes on/off every second
-- Native macOS screensaver (.saver bundle)
+This is a tribute to [BeOS](https://en.wikipedia.org/wiki/BeOS), the pervasively multithreaded operating system from the 1990s. p
+It is a wonderful piece of computing history.

 ## Installation